Stealth is one of

 cannot attempt actions exclusive to the first state.
 If you are

-performing an action on the lower two states, you do not need to
+performing an action on a lower State, you do not need to

 roll- this means that in the Stealth state, you can always perform a

-ranged sneak attack, or in the Alerted state, you can always
+ranged sneak attack without a roll, or in the Alerted state, you can attempt to

 You